mwbowers/mwbowers.github.io/reference/datagate-client/dgexception-class.md

 Any public static (Shared) members of this type are safe for multithreaded operations.
 Any instance members are not guaranteed to be thread safe.
 ## Remarks

-Exceptions specific to the DataGate provider being accessed by DCS are communicated through <span> **dgException** </span>.
+Exceptions specific to the DataGate provider being accessed by DG are communicated through <span> **dgException** </span>.
 Most often, these exceptions are in the form of a condition identifier (provided by the [ Error](dgexception-class-error-field.html) field) and a text message (provided by the [ Message](dgexception-class-message-property.html) property).

 The [ErrorClass](dgexception-class-error-class-field.html) field classifies the condition identifier as one of the categories given by the <span>dgErrorClass</span> enumeration.
 The [SystemError](dgexception-class-system-error-field.html) field contains a provider-dependent exception identifier for certain exceptions.
 Likewise, the [Text](disconnectingfroma-database.html) field may contain text messages given by the underlying database for the exception.

-DCS throws other exceptions besides <span> **dgException** </span>.
-Please see the documentation for the particular DCS object or method call for a description of the exceptions thrown.
+DG throws other exceptions besides <span> **dgException** </span>.
+Please see the documentation for the particular DG object or method call for a description of the exceptions thrown.

-**dgException** inherits from <span>System.Exception</span>, which provides many useful functions for diagnosing and reporting bugs in your code and DCS.
+**dgException** inherits from <span>System.Exception</span>, which provides many useful functions for diagnosing and reporting bugs in your code and DG.
 ## Requirements

 **Namespace:** [ASNA.DataGate.Common](datagate-common-namespace.html)